They’ve got the whole world in their sights, and the beautiful thing about satellites is that, hey, they’re willing to share.

 Even with little ol’ Greystones.

-Having launched last November with a live link-up of the National Theatre’s debut production of Stephen Sondheim’s Follies, and continued with the likes of A Woman Of No Importance and The Nutcracker, The Whale has been hooking up to that particular satellite of love over the past year to bring the town a series of exclusive nights out at the theatre.
+Having launched in November 2017 with a live link-up of the National Theatre’s debut production of Stephen Sondheim’s Follies, and continued with the likes of A Woman Of No Importance and The Nutcracker, The Whale has been hooking up to that particular satellite of love over the past year to bring the town a series of exclusive nights out at the theatre.

 Well, two theatres, in fact, if you consider that you’re in this fine Greystones theatre, which, through the space-time continuum of that satellite hidden way up on the rooftop, will bring The Whale inside the belly of The Metropolitan Opera, The Bolshoi Ballet and The National Theatre.